This is my yearly review of Nissan Navara Malaysia. This post was first published on 26th September 2017, a year after I used my Nissan Navara NP300.

 For all the trouble, including being trapped in countless traffic jams, I spend about RM240 a month on Diesel, which is approximately 160L of Diesel in a month, pretty decent for a truck of 2.5cc.

-The on-board fuel indicator estimates my truck consumes 12.5L for every 1km, which is not exactly economical if compared to a normal car, but yeah, good enough for a 4×4.
+The on-board fuel indicator estimates my truck consumes 12.5L for every 100km, which is not exactly economical if compared to a normal car, but yeah, good enough for a 4×4.
+To be honest, I’ve never actually hit the 12.5L/100KM mark.

 CONCLUSION & WHERE TO BUY

-Of course it could be better, but not every car os perfect.
+Of course it could be better, but not every car is perfect.
 After a year, I am satisfied with the truck, and I do hope it will last for longer times.

 That said, I would still recommend the Nissan Navara NP300 as I think it still performs well after the two years I’d had it.